QiaoranChelsea/own-Q-A/Install Doctest by using cabal in Mac OS X.md

   - Follow the instruction to install haskell platform

 ## 2. update the list of package in hackage
-  1) open your terminal
+  - Open your terminal
-  2) using command: cabal update
+  - Using command: `cabal update`
-  3) stay in terminal
+  - Stay in terminal

 ## 3. install doctest package
   1) using comman:cabal install doctest